 At the age of nine, Gary Shankman began his studies of art at the Corcoran School of Art in Washington D.C.
 He earned his Bachelor of Fine Arts in Painting degree from Boston University and his Masters of Fine Arts in Painting degree from American University.
 Gary received an ITT International Fellowship Grant to Belgium where he studied at the Academie voor Schone Kunsten in Antwerp.
 He was awarded a scholarship to Skowhegan School of Painting and Sculpture in Maine.
-He lives in Albany, New York and is a full professor at Sage College of Albany where he has taught since 1986.
-Gary has taught for the Smithsonian Institution (since 1978), the University of D.C., Maryland College of Art and Design, and Northern Virginia Community College.
+He lives in Albany, New York, and has been teaching drawing and painting at Sage College of Albany since 1986.
+Gary has taught for the Smithsonian Associates since 1978, the University of D.C., Maryland College of Art and Design, and Northern Virginia Community College.
 He was also an Artist-in-Residence for the State of Oklahoma and the City of Rockville, Maryland.

 His work can be seen at www.sage.edu

 The first objective of an artist is to observe--to study nature.
 An artist must begin to see and to spend as much time as possible making contact with the world around him.
 Learning to paint is actually learning to see.
 By "seeing", I mean the employment of all the senses in order to achieve a complete picture of what one is rendering.
 Although one uses his eyes, one should not close out the other senses of hearing, taste, smell, and touch because they can benefit an artist in his observations.
 By observing, touching, and employing all his sense, an artist will come to an understanding for the forms found in nature.